fbpx

 We listen, we partner, we empower, and we do not judge.
 We foster skills, so individuals and families have the confidence to make their own decisions.
 We help you develop a roadmap for your life and the lives of your children.

 Innovation and respect are two of our core values.
 As an organisation, Cafs has forged a path with our work in men’s behaviour change and family violence intervention.
-We were one of the first agencies in Victoria to provide interventions for male perpetrators of family violence.
+We were one of the first agencies in Victoria to provide interventions for men who use family violence.
 Our Men’s Behaviour Change program has been running for over 30 years.

-Our work with men who are the perpetrators of family violence is a vital part of our commitment to child safety.
+Our work with men who use family violence is a vital part of our commitment to child safety.
 It provides us with a valuable opportunity to support women and children to live free from violence.

 At Cafs, we actively celebrate diversity and inclusion.
 We believe that the differences our people and clients bring to our organisation add to our strength.
 And we encourage our employees, carers and volunteers to participate in events that celebrate diversity in our local community.